-Ya’ll bluebonnets are coming.
+Ya’ll bluebonnets are coming!!
 We all know and love them, and especially love getting our children’s photos sitting in the bluebonnets.
-Here are a few tips to help you get your best bluebonnet images:
+I’ve been shooting in various wildflower fields in the North Texas area for several years now, and here are a few tips to help you get your best bluebonnet images:

 Find a Kid Friendly Field . . .